4.1 Sussex Policy, Guidance and Toolkits

 - an adult is still alive but has experienced serious neglect or abuse and there is concern that partner agencies could have worked more effectively to protect the adult.

 The purpose of having a Safeguarding Adults Review is not to reinvestigate or to apportion blame, it is to:

 - establish whether there are any lessons to be learnt from the circumstances of the case, about the way in which local professionals and agencies work together to safeguard adults

 - review the effectiveness of procedures

 - improve practice by acting on learning, and

 - highlight good practice.

 The Sussex Safeguarding Adults Review Protocol is shared between the East Sussex, Brighton & Hove and West Sussex Safeguarding Adults Boards, and outlines the procedure for making a referral.
 It can be found on each of the Sussex Safeguarding Adults Board websites.
 Any professional can make a referral via secure email.
 Staff will usually find it helpful to discuss their concerns with their manager prior to making a referral.
-The Safeguarding Adults Review referral form is included as an appendix to the protocol.

 4.1.3 Safeguarding Adults: What to do if you think someone is being abused, neglected or exploited

 Click here to view the Safeguarding Adults leaflet giving information on what to do if you think someone is being abused, neglected or exploited.